eladtpro/azure-ai-services-client-side/README.md

 npm run dev
 ```

-This command will start the Next.js server on port 3000, the server will also will serve the client-side static files.
+This command will start the Next.js server on port 3000.
+The server will also serve the client-side static files.
-After the app is running, you can access it locally at [http://localhost:3000](http://localhost:3000)
+After the app is running, you can access it locally at [http://localhost:3000](http://localhost:3000).

-## <a name="containerapp"></a>Run it  as Azure Container App
+## <a name="containerapp"></a>Run it as an Azure Container App

-Run the [setup.sh](/setup.sh) script to create the Azure Container App resource that will run the Next.js server on Azure.
+Run the [setup.sh](/setup.sh) script to create the Azure Container App resource to run the Next.js server on Azure.

 ```
 az login